Stack Transformer Based Spatial-Temporal Attention Model for Dynamic Sign Language and Fingerspelling Recognition: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel Stack Spatial-Temporal Transformer Network for Sign Language Recognition (SLR), with several key contributions.
-First, we introduce the Stack Transfer approach, where sequential transformers are employed to model both short-range and long-range dependencies in a hierarchical manner, enabling the model to capture complex spatial-temporal patterns across multiple layers.
-Second, we leverage dual multi-head attention mechanisms — Spatial Multi-Head Attention and Temporal Multi-Head Attention — to effectively capture spatial dependencies between joints within the same frame and long-range temporal dependencies across frames, allowing for richer feature representations of sign language gestures.
-We validate our model through extensive experiments on large-scale datasets, demonstrating its superior performance in some sign langugage or fingerspelling dataset.
+In this paper, we proposed a novel Stacked Spatial-Temporal Transformer Network for Sign Language Recognition (SLR).
+Our contributions are threefold: First, our model employs a hierarchical, stacked architecture where sequential transformers effectively model both short-range and long-range dependencies.
+Second, we leverage dual multi-head attention mechanisms—Spatial MHA (intra-frame) and Temporal MHA (inter-frame)—to effectively capture the complex spatio-temporal dynamics inherent in sign language gestures.

-As mentioned in previous section, we believe the our model has some potential to improve the performance by using skeleton and RGB combination modality and adopting self supervised learning approach to get the good initial weight before training on Sign dataset.
-Therefore, we plan to adopt a self-supervised learning approach and train it on multi-modality data.
-As other approach, Large Language Model and Large Vision Model are also getting a lot of attention.
-We will designed the new framework using them for developing high accurate sign language recognition system in the future.
+We validated our model through extensive experiments on diverse datasets, including JSL, KSL, and WLASL.
+A key finding of our work is that our model, \textbf{trained entirely from scratch}, achieves state-of-the-art performance in the challenging fingerspelling categories and establishes a new SOTA for skeleton-only methods on WLASL, outperforming several approaches that rely on complex self-supervised pre-training.

+As discussed, we believe this strong baseline performance indicates significant potential for further enhancement.
+For future work, we plan to explore two primary directions: 1) adopting an SSL approach to leverage our model's data-efficient architecture for even greater performance, and 2) integrating multi-modal data, such as RGB streams.
+Furthermore, we aim to investigate the integration of Large Vision and Language Models to develop next-generation, highly accurate sign language recognition systems.